thaabomb/EightyPercentSafer/interview-questions-for-ed-soliday.md

 - How did you know what would work?
 How did you know what to do?
 - In your opinion, were there any activities/entities outside of CAST that made a significant contribution to the 83% reduction in the fatal accident rate at around the same time?
 - How did you meet David Hinson?
+- How long were you involved with CAST?